Hydric and Problem Area Soils

 This course begins with 8 hours of online lectures on soil formation, redoximorphic features, soil color, drained hydric soils, and wetlands not meeting indicators.
 The 2-day (16 hour) field practicum includes field exercises and additional instruction on regional hydric soil indicators and problematic situations.
 Informed insights and a focus on field techniques and proper documentation should greatly improve the participant’s command of the Field Indicators of Hydric Soils, a major aspect of the Regional Supplements for wetland delineation.
 Field visits will examine natural, landscaped, and disturbed conditions and include time for in-depth questioning of a knowledgeable instructor to reinforce the lectures.

-Participants will receive Lecture Notes, a Pocket Guide to Hydric Soils Indicators, and a USB drive containing the current Regional Supplements and other pertinent reference publications.
+Participants receive a Pocket Guide to Hydric Soils Indicators and downloadable lecture slides, current Regional Supplements, and other pertinent reference publications.

 [Note: This course was formerly named “Advanced Hydric Soils.”]